elide-us/elide-us/Prism/BookI.md

-# I. Adventurer's Design Book
+# I. Adventurer's Design

+This document outlines the systems that govern player characters, combat, and progression. *(Content forthcoming.)*